SaaS vs. DaaS: Know the Differences Between Them

 DaaS

-Best of all, DaaS lets you maintain all of the same functionality provided by the software without compromising control over any of your data.
-You no longer have to host the applications or maintain the complex IT infrastructure.
+Best of all, DaaS lets you maintain the same functionality provided by the software without compromising control over any of your data.
+You no longer must host the applications or maintain the complex IT infrastructure.

 SaaS

-SaaS is easy to handle and use as long as you have smooth internet connectivity and a device with sufficient RAM to run the program.
+SaaS is easy to handle if you have smooth internet connectivity and a device with sufficient RAM to run the program.
 Moreover, you don’t need to worry about upgrading or updating your programs to the latest versions as the cloud hosting service provider takes care of the updates.

 Working